juju/docs/src/en/credentials.md

 # Cloud credentials

-In order to access your cloud (with the exception of [LXD][lxd]), Juju will need to know how to authenticate itself.
+In order to access your cloud, Juju will need to know how to authenticate itself.
 We use the term “credentials” to describe the tokens or keys or secrets used - a set of credentials is represented by a _credential name_ that is used to refer to those credentials in subsequent commands.

+!!!
+Note: LXD deployments are a special case.
+Accessed locally, they don't need additional credentials.
+Accessed remotely, they need a certificate credential.
+See Using [LXD as a cloud][lxd] for further details.

+Juju selects credentials according to how many credentials are defined.
+If you have only one credential, or if a credentials is labelled 'default', this credential will be used by Juju.
+When multiple credentials are defined, with no default, a credential name must be specified with the `--credential` argument.

 Currently, Juju can use one of three ways to get your credentials for a cloud: